-Educational Programs Abroad (EPA) is a great opportunity for Global Studies majors and minors, as well as language minors, to spend a term in Madrid.
-This program offers a unique combination of study and an academic internship in each location.
+Educational Programs Abroad (EPA) is a great opportunity for business, humanities and global studies majors and minors, as well as language minors, to spend an academic term in Madrid.
+This program offers a unique combination of study with an internship opportunity.
 While working, students take academic courses at a local university, directly immersed into the culture and working environment of their host country.

 Experiencing an entirely new culture is at the heart of EPA.
 There is an orientation program upon arrival, and an EPA Program Director will be on hand to help students settle in and support them throughout their time in Spain.

 Madrid is the capital city of Spain, located in the geographic center of the country.
 Over 3 million inhabitants from diverse origins, contribute to Madrid's rich cultural fabric.
 Known for their openness and hospitality, Madrileños don't let visitors feel like a strangers for long.
 Home to the Spanish Parliament (las Cortes), the Spanish Stock Exchange (la Bolsa), as well as a number of world renowned cultural and historical sites, Madrid is regarded as an important economic, artistic, and educational center.
 Students studying in Madrid will have access to a seemingly endless amount of activities, from visiting the museo nacional del prado and parque del buen retiro, to catching a fútbol (or soccer) match at The Estadio Santiago Bernabé, to flamenco dancing, and sampling local cuisines such as tapas, bocadillo de calamares, and churros con chocolate.

 Transportation in Madrid is cheap and easy to navigate.
 The best way to move about Madrid is with public transportation: metro or bus.The cheapest option is to purchase the Abono de Transporte which permits an unlimited number of trips on the metro, bus, or train (with marked zones) for an entire month.